 Click the button below to learn more about the importance of promoting diversity in academic and workplace environments.

-The University of St. Augustine for Health Sciences is committed to creating a more inclusive university environment.
-In a 2019 student survey, 49% of our students identified as white, 15% as Hispanic (of any race), 13% as Asian, and 7% as Black; 68% of students were women.15 The University’s Inclusion, Diversity, Equity and Access (IDEA) Committee works to advance racial equity and build a long-term strategy where all students, faculty, and staff feel a sense of belonging.
+USAHS is committed to creating a more inclusive university environment.
+In a 2019 student survey, 49% of our students identified as white, 15% as Hispanic (of any race), 13% as Asian, and 7% as Black; 68% of students were women. ((“2020 Annual Factbook,” USAHS Office of Institutional Research, April 2020. )) The University’s Inclusion, Diversity, Equity and Access (IDEA) Committee works to advance racial equity and build a long-term strategy where all students, faculty, and staff feel a sense of belonging.

 IDEA co-chair Keisa Boykin, OTR/L, DHSc, MBA/HCM, adds, “It is a privilege to teach the next generation of healthcare providers.
 Education must replicate the world as closely as possible to best prepare our students for clinical practice.
 It should include equitably working with diverse populations and developing an awareness of cultural differences.
 As an educator and occupational therapist, I want to know that our students are prepared to provide quality inclusive treatment without disrespecting who our clients are and the experiences they bring with them.”